KxSystems/docs-v1/break-glass.md

 $ git push origin master
 ```

 The procedure can be adapted for updating code.kx.com/q4m3.
-The source for this is not on GitHub but in a private BitBucket repository shared with the author, Jeffry Borror.
+The source for this is not on GitHub but in a private repository shared with the author, Jeffry Borror.